pie-framework/math-validation/README.md

 ```

 All the fixtures that george added are in the `fixtures` directory, we are in the process of converting them to typescript.

+## Goals

+* we parse from latex -> ast -> mathjs, legacy was latex -> ast -> math_string -> mathjs (done)
+* clean up symbolic evaluation (in progress)
+* avoid the use of string manipulation/regex (in progress)
+* more advanced literal validation (todo)
+* block input that is clearly too large/unrelated (eg: a user can type in gobbledy-gook - we should just abort if we see that)

+### things that'd be great (but we may have to park until we have more time)

+* a faster latex parser
+* faster math evaluation

+## modes

+There are 2 modes - literal and symbolic

+Literal needs to more advanced than the legacy literal implementation which was essentially a string check.

+Symbolic

+### legacy tests comparison

+The equals test can to run the legacy tests.
+Set `LEGACY` env var to `true`.

+### Notes

+* `@babel/runtime` is a devDependency if you ever need to link this repo to another package for testing

 ## TODO